 3. Lemon Juice

 Lemon juice contains citric acid that helps to dissolve and loosen up blackheads.
+To use it effectively:

 • Squeeze fresh lemon juice and apply it to the affected areas.